 - Cyclists Touring Club may be referred to in this and other associated document as ‘CTC’

 - You must self verify that you fulfil the course pre-requisites.
 These are detailed on the relevant course webpage

 - You should be capable of independently and without guidance, safely riding a suitable bike in the circumstances and conditions which might be expected in the local area and in the terrain appropriate to your chosen course.
 For road courses this may involve traffic, road furniture and busy roads.
 For off-road courses this may involve road riding, traffic and terrain appropriate to the level of the course, as outlined under our Terrain Definitions

-- You must provide a suitable and appropriate mountain bike or road cycle, helmet (for all off-road courses), clothing and other equipment, which is safe, and of appropriate condition for the intended riding other activities in the area and environment of the course and during the weather conditions that might occur during the course.
-Up to three rides are planned.
+- You must provide a suitable and appropriate mountain bike or road cycle, helmet (for all off-road courses), clothing and other equipment, which is safe, and of appropriate condition for the intended riding, other activities in the area and environment of the course and during the weather conditions that might occur during the course.
+Rides on different days are planned.
 See the Equipment page for more

 - You must be over 18 to achieve any CTC Leader or Instructor Award, other than the Young Leader Award, for which you must be over 14

 - You accept that neither CTC or the venue are liable for any damage, injury, loss or otherwise incurred elements as a result of, or in connection with the principle, operation or running of CTC courses and qualifications, provision of venue facilities or the course applied for